andrasq/node-qibl/README.md

         release();
     });

-### mutexCall( func [,limit] )
+### mutexCall( func(..., callback) [,limit] )

 Return a function that will serialize calls to `func`.
 The optional `limit` controls how many calls to `func` to allow to run simultaneously; the default is 1.  `func` may take any number of parameters, but the last argument must be callback.

-The callback can return up to 3 values, normally an error and 2 results.
+The serialized call has the same function signature as `func`, taking the same arguments and the same callback.
+The mutex is acquired before `func` is called, and is released when `func` invokes its callback.
+The callback can deliver up to 2 values back to the caller, normally an error and a data value.
+Errors thrown inside `func` are caught and passed to its callback, including errors thrown after the callback has been called.
+The mutex is released only once, on the first occasion (ie the first time the callback is called and/or error is thrown).

 Mutual exclusion is implemented with a `qibl.Mutex` instance, which is attached to the returned function as its `.mutex` property.